Urology-Textbook.com

 Template for Nerve-Sparing Retroperitoneal Lymphadenectomy:

-A nerve-sparing dissection field for right or left testicular tumor respects the probability of lymph node metastases and reduces the frequency of retrograde ejaculation.
+A nerve-sparing dissection field for right or left testicular tumors respects the probability of lymph node metastases and reduces the frequency of retrograde ejaculation.
 It is necessary to identify the sympathetic ganglia and to protect the exiting sympathetic nerve fibers crossing the dissection field.

 Template for left and right nerve-sparing retroperitoneal lymphadenectomy: inferior phrenic artery (1), truncus coeliacus (2), superior mesenteric artery (3), testicular artery (4), inferior mesenteric artery (5), median sacral artery (6), common iliac artery (7).
 Figure modified from Gray’s Anatomy, Lea and Febinger 1918, Philadelphia, USA.